Quick Links

 Please contact Alex Grandon for more information on the CI Strategic Planning initiative.
 The AIHEC CI Team is seeking the next cohort of Tribal Colleges for this initiative.

-The AIHEC Cyberinfrastructure (CI) Team encourages TCUs to seek cybersecurity assessments to provide guidance on developing more security campus networks.
-After the assessments, the CI team supports the TCUs on addressing the recommendations including developing policies and procedures that encourage more cyber secure behaviors among campus end users.
+The AIHEC Cyberinfrastructure (CI) Team encourages TCUs to conduct cybersecurity assessments to provide guidance on developing more secure campus networks.
+After the assessments, the CI team supports the TCUs on addressing the recommendations, including developing policies and procedures that encourage more cyber secure behaviors among campus end users.

 Primary outcomes or results: